Satvik3799/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 Move back up to [Table of contents](#table-of-contents)

 The Power and Ground nets get generated in this step.
 After running the command `gen_pdn` , the number of VPWR and VGND nodes generated can be seen.
-The ned generated .def file can be found here: [pdn.def](https://github.com/Satvik3799/Physical-design-with-OpenLANE-using-Sky130-PDK/tree/main/Design%20files/PDN%20Network)
+The new generated .def file can be found here: [pdn.def](https://github.com/Satvik3799/Physical-design-with-OpenLANE-using-Sky130-PDK/tree/main/Design%20files/PDN%20Network)

 ![pdn_successful.png](Results%20only%20e5cbc0e146e84fe3a0bf72ced1b84c87/pdn_successful.png)